BerndHagen/MetaEdit-Plus-Smart-Tag-Editor/README.md

 2. Set **Rows shown in review** to 5, 10, 20, 50, 100, or All and inspect the independently scrollable report.
 3. Click **Export...** and choose CSV metadata, JSON metadata, or an M3U8 playlist.

 `FilePath` and `Filename` are always included in metadata exports for stable identity.
-The row selector changes only how much is displayed in Export Review: selecting 20 while 200 files are checked still exports all 200 checked files.
+Export Review gives every selected metadata field its own aligned field/value row beneath the file identity.
+The row selector changes only how many files are displayed in that review: selecting 20 while 200 files are checked still exports all 200 checked files.
 CSV values use the shared encoder, including quoting and spreadsheet-formula safety.
 JSON preserves the selected field names in a structured array.
 M3U8 uses UTF-8, writes `EXTINF` duration/display entries, and prefers relative paths from the playlist location for portability.

 ### **Import**